CodeJourneymen/scoutpiemaster/doortodoor.md

 {: .notice--success }

-These order sheets must be turned in on Tuesday October 25th.
+These order sheets must be turned in on Tuesday October 25th.<br/>
-We will then order more pies to fullfill these orders.
+We will then order more pies to fullfill these orders.<br/>
 Pies will be available to deliver on the 5th November onwards.
 {: .notice--success }